Search

 Disability, Drama, Female-Directed, Relationships

-Set in Panama City, this delicate and atmospheric drama explores the evolving relationship between two dissimilar lonely souls who develop a touching and unexpected bond.
-Ana María, a Colombian immigrant, employed as a home caregiver and harboring a secret, crosses paths with Mercedes (Paulina García, GLORIA), a high-class woman, who is grappling with encroaching dementia that is slowly erasing her identity and past.
-As their lives intertwine, they embark on a journey of mutual discovery and support, delving into the fraught complexities of mother-daughter relationships.
-Together, they navigate the challenges of caregiving and the profound need for connection, learning to survive and care for one another amid their personal struggles.
+Set in Panama City, this delicate drama follows two lonely souls who form an unexpected bond.
+Ana María, a Colombian immigrant working as a caregiver, harbors a secret, while Mercedes (Paulina García, GLORIA), a high-class woman, faces the slow onset of dementia that erases her identity.
+As their lives intertwine, they begin a journey of mutual discovery, delving into the complexities of mother-daughter relationships.
+Together, they navigate caregiving’s challenges and the deep need for connection, learning to survive and care for one another amid personal struggles.

 Drama, Female-Directed, Immigration, Relationships